hero

 Gitlab, a Conda package and Docker container are also available.

-BUSCO has been selected as one of the SIB Remarkable Outputs of 2021!
+BUSCO was selected as one of the SIB Remarkable Outputs of 2021!

 Cite us

-The novelties introduced in BUSCO v4 and v5 and the new BUSCO datasets (*_odb10) are described here.
-If you've used these versions the correct citation would be:
+The latest BUSCO paper, describing the novelties introduced in BUSCO v4 and v5 and the new BUSCO datasets (*_odb10) are described here.
+If you've used these versions or datasets the correct citation would be:

 Mosè Manni, Matthew R Berkeley, Mathieu Seppey, Felipe A Simão, Evgeny M Zdobnov, BUSCO Update: Novel and Streamlined Workflows along with Broader and Deeper Phylogenetic Coverage for Scoring of Eukaryotic, Prokaryotic, and Viral Genomes.
 Molecular Biology and Evolution, Volume 38, Issue 10, October 2021, Pages 4647–4654